Break a sweat on the Gold Coast with this fit traveller’s guide

 Step into vegetarian heaven at Nude Sisters Whole Food Kitchen in Mermaid Beach where you can have your cake and eat it too – refined-sugar, gluten and dairy-free.
-Tuck into their all-day brekkie menu or a hearty lunch, with vegan nachos and the crowd-favourite veggie burger with a smokey quinoa black-bean patty.
+Tuck into their all-day brekkie menu or a hearty lunch, with delicious tacos and the crowd-favourite veggie burger with Moroccan-spiced chickpea and sweet potato burger patty.

 Similarly, OG ‘soul food’ café Blendlove in Southport has been whipping up raw treats and wholesome smoothies for a few years now, including brekkie and lunch menus that cater to all food intolerances.